 - Set the model with the wing along a table edge and put something like a book to hold the wing and model in place on the table with the body tube about 1/4″ away from the edge.
-Put a bit of wax paper under the front of the wing and glue the strake to the body along the alignment line and against the front of the wing.
-The edge of the table will help make sure the wing and strake are aligned straight.
-Repeat on the other side and then fillet the top and bottom of the strake.
+Put a bit of wax paper under the front of the wing and glue the chine to the body and against the front of the wing.
+The edge of the table will help make sure the wing and chine are aligned straight.
+Repeat on the other side and then fillet the top and bottom of the chine.

-- Cut and fit the two short strake pieces inbetween the wing and tail using the parts you cut off the long pieces, and glue them in place and fillet the top and bottom.
+- Cut and fit the two short rear chine pieces inbetween the wing and tail using the parts you cut off the long pieces, and glue them in place and fillet the top and bottom.

-- Test fit, then trim to length and glue the two wing strake cover plates down against the outer edge of the strakes, wing and horizontal tail.
+- Test fit, then trim to length and glue the two chine cover plates down against the stabilizer foam, rear chine foam and wing.
+Do not glue to the body tube at this time.
 The shiny side should be visible.
-At the front you may need to bend the cover down to touch the curved portion till the glue sets.
-The front portion will overlap the strake to allow trimming later.
-Note the curved portion will go against the body tube at the front and have to be pulled down till it just is even at the front with the tip of the strake.
-Once set, pull the strake cover up a bit then apply glue under the top of the strake cover and glue it against the body tube.
-Once set, trim the strake cover to match the strake profile.
-There are no strake covers on the bottom of the model to save weight and avoid having to trim around the servo mounting, in flight and normal viewing you won’t even notice.
+At the front you may need to bend the cover down to touch the curved portion and the front portion will overlap the chine to allow trimming later.
+Note the curved portion will go against the body tube at the front and have to be pulled down till it just is even at the front with the tip of the chine.
+Now glue the chine cover to the chine and hold in place.
+Once set, wick CA under the chine cover and glue it to the body tube, wipe off any excess immediately.
+Once set, trim the chine cover to match the chine profile.
+There are no chine covers on the bottom of the model to save weight and avoid having to trim around the servo mounting, in flight and normal viewing you won’t even notice.

 - Glue the four cockpit pieces together.
 Use the provided templates to cut the top view to shape, then bevel the front of the cockpit on both sides and round the rear portion as per the photos.

-- Glue the pushrods/control horns into the holes premade into the bottom of each control surface, note the pushrod should be closest to the fuselage, there is a left and right.
+- Glue the pushrods/control horns into the holes premade into the bottom of each control surface, note the pushrod should be closest to the fuselage, there is a left and right and they will angle inward.
 See picture for clarity.

 - Early kits had rotary hand molded white cones, current kits contain 3-d printed black cones.
 The 3-d printed cones require some sanding/filling if you want a smoother finish.
 Since this is a flying model and since I’m using flat black paint on my model I chose to save weight and leave the surface slightly rough and it looks fine.

-- Wrap some 320 grit sand paper over the body tube and nose cone and gently sand the bottom of the cockpit till it conforms to the body tube.
+- Wrap some 320 grit sand paper over the body tube and nose cone and gently sand the bottom of the cockpit till it conforms to the body tube and cone.

-- Lightly sand the strakes edges to dress them and lightly break the edges.
+- Lightly sand the chine edges to round them.

 - If the nose cone shoulder is a slightly loose fit, simply use masking tape to make a friction fit.